 - Have successfully passed the assessment of laboratory practice related competencies and problems/practical assumptions.
-A student will be considered to have acquired these competences satisfactorily if his or her score in the set of related tests in each section, ML1 and ML2, is equal to or greater than 35% of the maximum grade obtainable. - They have successfully passed the evaluation of the competences related to all the theoretical tests.
-A student will be considered to have acquired these competences satisfactorily if his or her score in the set of related tests in each PEI1 and PEI2 is equal to or greater than 35% of the maximum score. - The final weighted score of all the continuous assessment tests defined is equal to or greater than 5 out of 10.
+A student will be considered to have acquired these competences satisfactorily if his or her score in the set of related tests in each section, (PRL1 in the first part and PRL2 in the second), is equal to or greater than 35% of the maximum grade obtainable. - They have successfully passed the evaluation of the competences related to all the theoretical tests.
+A student will be considered to have acquired these competences satisfactorily if his or her score in the set of related tests (PEI1 for the first part and PEI2 for the second part) is equal to or greater than 35% of the maximum score. - The final weighted score of all the continuous assessment tests defined is equal to or greater than 5 out of 10.